 Yes!
 For an additional cost, before care is available from 7:15am- 8:45am and after care is available from 4:00pm- 6:00pm.
 During this time, we offer a combination of games, crafts, and athletics, all supervised by our wonderful counselors!

-Yes, except for Friday, when we provide a BBQ lunch!
-Please pack a lunch for your child Mondays – Thursdays.
+Yes!
+Please pack a lunch for your child Monday- Friday.
 Please also be aware that Everwood Day Camp is an peanut and tree-nut friendly facility.
 This means that all food products that are provided by Everwood are completely peanut and tree nut free.
 In addition, all families are asked to send their child to Camp with food products that are also peanut and tree-nut free.

 We are also partnered with Smart Lunches, which delivers a freshly prepared (peanut and tree nut free) lunch to Camp each day for your child.
 They can be ordered online for an additional cost at www.smartlunches.com.

 Yes!
 We provide a morning and afternoon snack and drink, and water is available at all times atvarious stations throughout the property.

 The typical group consists of 15- 20 campers depending on age.

 One “Group Leader” (college-aged or older) and up to two “Counselors” (HS Junior, Senior or older), depending on the age and size of the group.
 This team of counselors stays with your child’s group throughout the day and will join forces with our talented team of specialists once they arrive at various activities throughout camp.

 Specialists are adults with teaching and/or professional experience.
 Most of our specialists are coaches and/or teachers.